gtag('config', 'AW-11127524726');

 What you'll get in this 5-phase framework:

-Diagnose where your system is actually breaking
+Diagnose where the system is actually breaking

 Surface stress points by role, unit and shift so you know exactly where ICU nurses, ED physicians and night-shift techs are hitting their limits.